-- 5.6 Almost all of the total contributions agreed in 2020-21 were towards affordable housing.
-This is because much of the remaining infrastructure, in particular education, transport, leisure and other environmental matters, is usually covered by CIL, unless there is specific site-related mitigation required.
-Employment, skills and training plans only result in a financial contribution where the developer does not provide a plan themselves, and this is often not known at the point of signature. - 5.7 Some legal agreements may result in financial contributions being made that are not defined in the agreement itself.
+- 5.6 The largest contributions agreed in 2022-23 were towards affordable housing.
+This is because for most developments the remaining infrastructure, in particular education, transport, leisure and other environmental matters, is usually covered by CIL, unless there is specific site-related mitigation required.
+In this year there was one particularly large leisure contribution agreed from a major town centre site, which is reflected in the fact that this is the second highest total. - 5.7 The most significant developments in terms of financial contributions agreed this year were 80 Caversham Road (182252 £0.830m), 18 Parkside Road (210582 £0.145m), 58 Kings Road (211813 £0.069m), 163 Oxford Road (201864 £0.058m) and 27 Gravel Hill (211994 £0.052m). - 5.8 Some legal agreements may result in financial contributions being made that are not defined in the agreement itself.
 For instance, carbon offset contributions are calculated once the building is completed and the performance is assessed, so no specific contributions are usually set out in the agreement.
 In addition, a deferred contribution towards affordable housing may be agreed should viability circumstances change or an on-site provision not be made.
 Other examples include a financial contribution towards employment, skills and training should a developer not provide their own Employment and Skills Plan, or a transport contribution resulting from a traffic or parking survey.
-These contributions should only be included in the figures above where it is expected that they will be provided, and, because no additional financial contributions had resulted at the end of 2020-21, none of the figures in Table 5.1 result from such contributions.
+These contributions should only be included in the figures above where it is strongly expected that they will be provided.